Compare

 Amargasaurus was a distinctive dinosaur that roamed what is now Argentina during the Early Cretaceous period, approximately 129 to 122 million years ago.
 Though relatively small for a sauropod at around 9 to 13 meters long, it made up for its modest size with one of the most striking anatomical features ever seen in the dinosaur world: two parallel rows of extraordinarily tall running along its neck and back.

 These remarkable spines, which were tallest along the neck and gradually decreased in height toward the tail, have sparked considerable scientific debate.
 Some researchers initially proposed they supported a sheath and stood as individual spike-like projections.
-However, the currently favored hypothesis suggests they formed a framework for a skin sail or paired sails.
+However, the currently favored hypothesis suggests they formed a framework for a skin or paired sails.
 Whatever their exact form, these structures likely served multiple purposes — from species recognition and during mating rituals to or even defense against predators.

 The only known skeleton of Amargasaurus was discovered in 1984 by Argentine paleontologist José Bonaparte and his team in the La Amarga Formation of Neuquén Province, Argentina.
 The remarkably complete specimen, including skull material, was formally described in 1991 by Leonardo Salgado and José Bonaparte.
 The genus name honors the La Amarga Arroyo where it was found, while the species name cazaui pays tribute to Luis Cazau, a geologist who contributed to the expedition.